This a Russian favorite. Ukha, sometimes also spelled as Uha, is a Russian fish soup which is mostly just fish broth.

 Wash, peel and cut in half carrots and onion.

 Put 2 quarts vegetable or chicken stock into a large soup pot and bring to a boil.
-Add the carrots, onion, salt, bay leaves and black pepper, bring to boil, lower heat, and cook uncovered for 15 minutes.
+Add the carrots, onion, tomatoes, salt, bay leaves and black pepper, bring to boil, lower heat, and cook uncovered for 15 minutes.